FF-GardenFn/personalized-news-bot/documentation/05_Analysis/05.2-Type-H/H.2.5/analysis.md

 | **Execution Time** | 24.50 s (Persona 1), 18.20 s (Persona 3) | Not specified for Summarizer alone | Execution time varies by persona |
 | **Cost** | $0.00117 (Persona 1), similar for Persona 3 | $0.02118 (estimated) | H2.5 used a cheaper model but had higher token usage |

 **Note:** These metrics represent only the Summarizer agent, not the full pipeline.
-Complete pipeline metrics for H2.5 are not available due to upstream failures.
+Complete pipeline metrics for H2.5 are not available due to upstream failures.Thus leading the complete pipeline metrics to be  equal to the summarizer's.

 ### 2. Pipeline Integrity & Input Quality